smirnovhub/my-mikrotik-scripts/README.md

 and many others...

-Also thanks to ChatGPT.
-He can do something valuable somewhere in the 10th attempt)
+Also thanks to Gemini and ChatGPT.
+They can do something valuable somewhere from the 10th attempt)

 ## [`check_dhcp_dynamic_leases.rsc`](check_dhcp_dynamic_leases.rsc)